arnavahire/react-graphql-app/README.md

 #### Fetching data from ODP

 ODP doesn't support direct querying of data like graphql using api key.
 It has a CORS policy which doesn't allow response to be sent to client.
 The workaround done for this was to use a backend proxy that would serve as a server and would make a server request to the target ODP url so that CORS policy can be circumvented and appropriate response can be received.
-In order to do that though, vite.config.ts file needs to be updated with the ODP API key by adding it to 'x-api-key' header.
+In order to do that though, vite.config.ts file needs to be updated with the ODP API key by adding it to 'x-api-key' header in place of {ODP_API_KEY}.

 ### SIDE-NOTE: